gmickel/Azure-OpenAI-Realtime-SIP-voice-assistant-service-PoC-for-inbound-calls/README.md

 # Logging (optional)
-LOG_FORMAT=pretty                        # 'pretty' for color-coded logs, 'json' for structured
+LOG_FORMAT=pretty                        # 'pretty' for color-coded logs, 'json' for structured DEBUG_LOGGING=0                          # Set to '1' to enable verbose event logging
 ```

 > **Important:** Do **not** append `api-version` to Realtime WS/REST URLs.
 The Azure Realtime SIP control plane accepts `/v1/...` without it.